pholme/sir/README.md

 To get it running you need:

 1. The Mersenne Twister from here http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/ in a parallel directory
+2. Make dictionaries o (for complier object files) and .rngstate (for RNG state files)
-2. Compile it by make (it has some generic optimization flags now)
+3. Compile it by make (it has some generic optimization flags now)
-3. Run it like
+4. Run it like

 ./sir nwk/iceland.lnk .rngstate/0 1.5